iZafiro/SFTV/README.md

 # Smooth Fano Toric Varieties

-This is the companion Github repository to my undergraduate thesis in Informatics Civil Engineering at Federico Santa María Technical University, Valparaíso, Chile, titled "A computational approach to classification of additive smooth Fano polytopes".
+This is the companion Github repository to my thesis in Informatics Civil Engineering at Federico Santa María Technical University, Valparaíso, Chile, titled "A computational approach to classification of additive smooth Fano polytopes".

 ## Contents
 ### google-colab